 Read more: Completed Projects

-Fingal County Council has its own Community Archaeologist, Christine Baker, part of whose job is to engage and enthuse the general community in our local heritage.
-This is an important element in the Swords Castle Conservation Plan
+Fingal County Council had its own dedicated Community Archaeologist, Christine Baker, part of whose job was to engage and enthuse the general community in our local heritage.
+This was an important element in the Swords Castle Conservation Plan In 2020, she became their Heritage Officer, and community archaeology will remain part of her remit in this new role.

-Three community archaeological digs were held at Swords Castle in 2015, 2016, and 2017.
+Three community archaeological digs were held at Swords Castle in 2015, 2016, and 2017 under the direction of Christine.
 The first one was held in the year that the Castle was reopened to the public, once major safety concerns had been addressed.

 Three other professional archaeologists beside Christine Baker led these three highly successful digs, attracting volunteers aged from 18 to 90.
 We were given the opportunity to be involved in all stages of the digs according to our physical abilities.
 Digging was not mandatory and there were tasks, such as washing and recording finds, that could be undertaken by those with physical problems.
 For most, it was the opportunity of a lifetime to get their hands dirty on an authentic dig under the guidance and encouragement of professional archaeologists, and to make a vital contribution to uncovering the secrets of the castle.
 For countless other visitors during Heritage Week each year, it provided the opportunity to see archaelogy at work and to ask questions of volunteers and professional archaeologists alike.